sci-42ver/SICP_SDF/sicp_notes.md

+As one notice for what `aif` means: that is anaphoric macro https://en.wikipedia.org/wiki/Anaphoric_macro#cite_note-3.
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.